I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 Now you have the filters built:

-To deliver the best UX for the user, instead of select element with a long list of countries we will be building custom autocomplete for the location.
+To deliver a better UX, instead of a select element with a long list of countries, we will build a custom autocomplete for the location.

-First we need this json for the option lib/countryISO.json
+First we need this JSON for the options, lib/countryISO.json:

 [